José Villanueva (boxer): Professional career

 After the 1932 Los Angeles Olympics, Villanueva turned pro.
 There are no records of how his professional boxing career went.

 Later life

 Villanueva later on became a boxing trainer.
 One of his trained fighters was Gabriel Elorde who won a world 130-pound title and held it for seven years.
 His son, Anthony Villanueva, also became a boxer, and won a silver medal during the 1964 Tokyo Olympics.
 He was one of his son's first trainers.
 To this day, they are the only Filipino father-and-son duo to win Olympic medals.
-He also worked as a Malacañang employee until the early 70s.
+He also worked as a Malacañang employee until the early '70s.

+Death

-Villanueva died of a heart attack in 1983.
+Villanueva died of a heart attack on November 11, 1983.

 Legacy

 In 2010, Villanueva and his son Anthony were inducted as part of the Philippine Sports Commission's first batch for their Hall of Fame.
 In 2021, they were inducted into Far Eastern University's Sports Hall of Fame.